Online Painting Class | Fall 2020 & Winter 2021 (Wednesday)

 I paint to express myself freely and fully.

-Mid positive crit by professor and the class October 21.
+Mid crit by professor and the class in March 2021

 Milly Ristvedt was born in Kimberley, B.C. and studied at the Vancouver School of Art (now Emily Carr University).
 She began her art practice in Toronto and had her first exhibition there in 1968 with the Carmen Lamanna Gallery.
 Her work was included in the 7th Biennial of Canadian Painting at the National Gallery of Canada and the 3rd International Pioneer Galleries Exhibition at Musee Cantonal, Lausanne and Musee d’Art Moderne, Paris during this period.
 During a three-year period in Montreal, from 1970 to 1973, Ristvedt was a founding member of Véhicule Art Inc., the first artist-run centre in Montreal, and had a solo exhibition at the Musee d’Art Contemporain de Montréal.